How Patent Counsels can use patent landscapes to help make better R&D Decisions?

 Consider for the instance that your company operates in Video games domain.

-This won’t just warm you up for the race in future but also help in claiming a niche spot among the top players.
+This won’t just warm you up for the race in the future but also help in claiming a niche spot among the top players.

 If the legal and business teams of an organization collaborate, nothing can stop them from succeeding.
 Success lies in unity, after all.